gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-03/index.md

 **All modules still support Terraform 0.12.26** and above (by using features like `required_providers` and `source` URLs)

-Once all Gruntwork repositories have been updated to support Terraform 0.14.x, a newsletter announcement will be published via the Gruntwork Newsletter & a migration guide will be published on our website
+Once all Gruntwork repositories have been updated to support Terraform 0.14.x, a newsletter announcement will be published via the Gruntwork Newsletter &amp; a migration guide will be published on our website